IT’S A BEST BUY BECAUSE:

 Ride comfort and interior ergonomics, while good, can’t match those of the Ram 1500.

-Extended cabs now have conventional front-hinged rear doors rather than less-convenient rear-hinged ones.
 Full-time 4WD is available on all but the base WT (Work Truck) models, which offer part-time 4WD, and the optional 6.2-liter V8 is the most powerful engine offered in the class.

 Chevy’s full-size pickup is the second-best-selling vehicle in the country behind the Ford F-150.
-It’s available in regular cab, extended cab, and crew cab body styles with a range of V6 and V8 engines and a choice of rear-wheel drive, part-time 4WD (only on base WT models) and full-time 4WD.
+It’s available in regular cab, extended cab, and crew cab body styles with a range of V6 and V8 engines and a choice of rear-wheel drive, part-time 4WD (only on base WT models), and full-time 4WD.

 In a 2WD crew cab with the 5.3-liter V8, we averaged 18.6 mpg in a mix of city/highway driving; the EPA rating is 16 city/23 highway.
 The standard 4.3-liter V6 is rated at 18/24, while the 6.2-liter V8 is rated at 15/21.
-All can be run on regular-grade gas, though Chevy recommends premium for the 6.2 for best performance.
+All can be run on regular-grade fuel, though Chevy recommends premium for the 6.2 for best performance.

-Chevrolet’s redesigned 2014 Silverado benefits from refined powertrains, lots of in-cab storage areas, and comfortable, quiet, interiors.
+Chevrolet’s Silverado benefits from refined powertrains, lots of in-cab storage areas, and comfortable, quiet, interiors.
 It also rides well and doesn’t feel as lumbering as some of its competitors, though it’s not quite up to the level of the Ram 1500 in this regard.